[Rev. 5/1/2022 9:58:09 PM--2021]

 NRS 475.010 Willful or negligent failure to guard or extinguish fire; penalty.

-NRS 475.020 Willful or negligent failure to extinguish fire in open; penalty.
+NRS 475.020 Willful or negligent leaving of fire burning or unexhausted in campsite or in open; penalty.

-NRS 475.030 Throwing burning cigarette or other material from moving vehicle; willful or negligent placing of burning materials; penalty.
+NRS 475.030 Willful or negligent throwing or placing of burning cigarette or other material; throwing burning cigarette or other material from moving vehicle; penalty.

 NRS 475.040 Destruction of timber, crops or vegetation by fire caused by gross negligence; criminal penalty; civil action.